mobile-michel/basic-layout2/README.md

 ## Project Structure

-Inside of your Astro project, you'll see the following folders and files:
+Inside of this Astro project, you'll see the following folders and files:

 ```
 /